nancyalaswad90/nancyalaswad90/README.md

->Her aim is to [gain knowledge and experience](https://drive.google.com/file/d/1T6pg_WyQUBjfYHtJBEhBCTQRj66oOAEo/view?usp=sharing) to **merge computer science with life vital aspects** then share the advantages with others.Also, she works with `Udacity` as [Mentor  , Reviewer, and Data Analyst Session Lead](https://github.com/nancyalaswad90/My-Career-Progress-as-Mentor-in-Udacity) to support the learners in their studying journey.
+>Her aim is to [gain knowledge and experience](https://drive.google.com/file/d/1T6pg_WyQUBjfYHtJBEhBCTQRj66oOAEo/view?usp=sharing) to **merge computer science with life vital aspects** then share the advantages with others.Also, she works with `Udacity` as [Mentor, Reviewer, and Data Analyst Session Lead](https://github.com/nancyalaswad90/My-Career-Progress-as-Mentor-in-Udacity) to support the learners in their studying journey.

 .